albertwidi/go-project-example/README.md

 }
 ```

 This environment state, sometimes also used for configuration directive.
-When the configuration directive is gated by the environment state, another problem occur, because configuration for each environment might have different variables and value.
+When the configuration directive is gated by the environment state, another problem occur.
+Because, configuration for each environment might have different variables and value, and different configuration file can mean different things.

 For example, in configuration with spec `project.{environment_name}.config.toml`: